corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Deposit money

-Send a `POST` request to the `/payments/deposit-fiat` endpoint to invoke the [`DepositFiatFlow`](../../../en/apps/bankinabox/back-end-guide.html#depositfiatflow).
+Send a `POST` request to the `/payments/deposit-fiat` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#depositfiatflow">`DepositFiatFlow`</a>.
 The `DepositFiatFlow` is used to deposit a specified amount to an account with the provided account ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `POST`.
 - Path: `/payments/deposit-fiat`.